isomerpages/pa-chingay/_chingay50-stories/Tay Han Seng.md

 “As soon as I put on the costume, my personality automatically switches over to help me get into the GOF character.
 It gives me a surge of power every time I wear the costume.

-“When I wear the headpiece, I feel like I’m glowing,” reveals Han Seng.
+“When I wear the headpiece, I feel like I’m glowing”, reveals Han Seng.

 Han Seng’s “mystical power” as the GOF extends to his personal life even when he is “off stage”; it is a source of good fun among his friends, who jokingly ask for auspicious lottery numbers to help them strike lottery!